IaVashik/MultiPortals/README.md

     <img src="Other\DynamicLitDefaultPortals.jpg">

 Feel free to explore these example maps to gain a better understanding of how to utilize the MultiPortals package's features and unleash your creativity <3

-## How It Works

-To understand how MultiPortals works, watch the YouTube video linked here: (later)

 ## Credits
 The MultiPortals was created by <a href="https://www.youtube.com/@laVashikProductions">laVashik</a>.
 Please give credit to laVashik when using this library in your projects :>